 How To Quickly Spot Good Quality Extra Virgin Olive Oil

 Have you ever heard of the Olive Oil Commission of California (OOCC)?
 I hadn’t heard of them either until I attended a learning excursion put together by the Internation Food Blogger Conference (IFBC) and Cobram Estate.
-They taught me and other IFBC attendees all about the process of making extra virgin olive oil (EVOO), and how to quickly spot good quality EVOO when you’re at the grocery store.
+They taught me and other IFBC attendees all about the process of making extra virgin olive oil (EVOO), and how to quickly spot good quality extra virgin olive oil when you’re at the grocery store.

-The OOCC was created and is funded by California olive oil farmers who are striving to provide a better product for consumers and who wish to promote clear, simple and accurate labeling of California olive oil.
+The OOCC was created and is funded by California olive oil farmers.
+Their mission is to provide a better product for consumers and to promote clear, simple and accurate labeling of California olive oil.
 Their goal is to help consumers make more informed choices when it comes to the health and flavor of the olive oil they are purchasing.

 One of the primary functions of the OOCC is to develop, verify and enforce standards for California olive oil to ensure that California olive oils meet or exceed international standards for purity and quality.